beTransIT/UN-Numbers/CONTRIBUTING.md

 5. Make sure your code follows the existing style.
 6. Issue that pull request!

-## Any contributions you make will be under the Creative Commons License
+## Any contributions you make will be under the MIT License
-In short, when you submit code changes, your submissions are understood to be under the same [Creative Commons License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issue tracker](https://github.com/beTransIT/UN-Numbers/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/beTransIT/UN-Numbers/issues/new); it's that easy!